 For me – I could tolerate hip dominant exercises such as good mornings, swings, deadlift variations, GHRs and leg curls.
 Low impact conditioning options such as the rower, sled pushes/pulls and the recumbent bike were the main tools I used to help with cardiovascular fitness and GPP.
 I also regularly performed the McGill Big 3 and weighted carries.

 Quad/knee dominant training was more difficult as most every exercise that involved a lot of deep knee flexion initially bothered my knees.
 The way I beat this was through three steps.

 First was through doing 20-rep sets of leg presses (with a neutral spine), leg extensions, and walking lunges.
-I got this idea after watching one of Stan Efferding’s& reading his Vertical Diet package.
+I got this idea after watching one of Stan Efferding’s videos & reading his Vertical Diet package.
 The leg presses & lunges were initially done with a more vertical shin angle and then were progressed to deeper levels of knee flexion as my tolerance improved.
 My best explanations for how these worked can be attributed to a combination of

 - Simply lighter weight & load being used

 - The novelty of the stimulus: if you’re used to doing sets of 1-5 in your training like a powerlifter doing sets of 20 rep leg presses with a 90-120 second rest between sets definitely provides a new stimulus.
 As a side note it can provide a good training stimulus if you’re just looking for something different.

 - Increased blood flow & post-exercise analgesia from the higher reps & volume used